Brand Names: Absorica, Accutane, Amnesteem, Claravis, Myorisan, Sotret, Zenatane

 Isotretinoin may also be used for purposes not listed in this medication guide.

-What are the possible side effects of isotretinoin (Amnesteem, Claravis, Sotret)?
+What are the possible side effects of isotretinoin?

-- depressed mood, trouble concentrating, sleep problems, crying spells, aggression or agitation, changes in behavior, hallucinations, thoughts of suicide or hurting yourself;
+- depressed mood, crying spells, changes in behavior, feeling angry or irritable;

-- severe diarrhea, rectal bleeding, black, bloody, or tarry stools;
+- severe diarrhea, rectal bleeding, bloody or tarry stools;

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.